 Tepezza Hearing Loss Lawsuit

 Our lawyers are investigating Tepezza hearing loss lawsuits in all 50 states.
+This page examines Tepezza class action lawsuits, discusses when they might settle, and describes possible settlement amounts (or jury payouts).

-Individuals who received Tepezza injections for TED and subsequently suffered hearing loss or tinnitus may be eligible to bring a product liability lawsuit and get financial compensation.
+People who had Tepezza injections for TED and subsequently suffered hearing loss or tinnitus may be eligible to bring a product liability lawsuit and get financial compensation.
 Our lawyers are currently accepting Tepezza hearing damage cases.
-Contact us today to see if you have a case at 800-553-8082 or reach out to us online for a free consultation.

 Tepezza Lawsuit Update